BINOD-XD/RXS-CAPTURE/README.md

 ## WARNING :
 ***This tool is only for educational purpose.
 If you use this tool for other purposes except education we will not be responsible in such cases.***

+## Don't Try To Bypass Otherwise You Loss Your All Data.

 ## SCREEN SHOTS [Termux]

 <br>